nanos-world/docs/scripting/classes/Trigger.rst

   * - |server-only-label|
     -
-    - SetLocation(:ref:`Vector` NewLocation)
+    - SetRadius(:term:`number` Radius)
-    - Sets the trigger's location in the game world
+    - Sets the radius of this trigger

   * - |server-only-label|
     -
-    - SetRadius(:term:`number` Radius)
+    - SetVisibility(:term:`boolean` Visible)
-    - Sets the radius of this trigger
+    - Sets if this Trigger is visible as a Sphere

 .. attention:: :ref:`Trigger` inherits from Actor, but some of the following functions doesn't have any effect.
 E.g. ``SetCollision``, ``SetGravityEnabled``, ``AddImpulse``, ``SetScale``.